GTretiakov/memory_game_ms2/README.md

 ## UX
 An ispiration for this project comes from a game I found on memozor.com, a free memory games website, where you can find a big variety of memory gemes with different styles.
-Link to the game: https://www.memozor.com/other-memory-games/numbers-memory-games/light-up-numbers
+<br/>Link to the game: https://www.memozor.com/other-memory-games/numbers-memory-games/light-up-numbers